block-m3/aepp-sdk-net/README.md

 * Net Standard 2.0.
 Both .NET Core and .NET Framework are supported
 * You can use the FlatClient for porting (it maps all the Node/Compiler functions), or the normal client which is fluent and easy to use.
 * OracleService and AsyncOracleService provides a background service capable of running an oracle.
+* Clients Configuration constructor can use IConfiguration and ILogger for dependency injection on ASP NET projects.
+* OracleService/AsyncOracleService are based on BackgroundService, which can also be used on ASP NET projects as a singleton in the startup.
+* You can subclass the Configuration Class and override GetHttpClient so you can provide a custom HttpClient Factory if needed.
-* The Fluent Client serialize/deserialize inputs and outputs into .net objects, so you dont have to worry about serializing or deserializing stuff from contracts or oracles.
+* The Fluent Client serialize/de-serialize inputs and outputs into .net objects, so you don't have to worry about serializing or de-serializing stuff from contracts or oracles.
 * Several other features, like automanaging of the nonce, Easy checking or waiting for transaction finish, combination functions like MeasureAndCall (Dry & Call), etc.

 # Examples